Israel–Kurdistan Region relations

-The State of Israel and the Kurdistan Region of Iraq maintain a close informal relationship, but do not have formal diplomatic missions in each other's territory.
-Their ties are rooted in Israel's historically strong support for the Kurdish people and their long-running desire for self-determination and national independence in Kurdistan.
+Israel and the Kurdistan Region of Iraq have maintained a cordial relationship with each other, in spite of the lack of formal diplomatic ties.
+Their ties are rooted in Israel's historically strong support for the Kurds and their long-running desire for self-determination and national independence in Kurdistan.
 In 1992, shortly after Iraq lost the Gulf War, the Kurdistan Region was recognized as an autonomous entity and began governing a portion of Iraqi Kurdistan, marking a significant development in the Iraqi–Kurdish conflict.
-The Iraqi government and the Kurdish government have differing policies with regard to the entry of Israeli citizens into their territory: Kurdish authorities accept Israeli passports at Erbil and Sulaymaniyah, and Israelis are entitled to regular freedom of movement throughout the Kurdistan Region; but Iraqi authorities do not accept Israeli passports, and Israelis are forbidden from entering Iraq proper.
-Residents of the Kurdistan Region are bound by the Iraqi passport, which prohibits all travel to Israel.
-This is because Iraq, which has been a party to the Arab–Israeli conflict since Israel's founding in 1948, does not recognize Israeli sovereignty.

-In light of Israel's conflict with the Arab countries, the Kurdistan Region has declared that there is no cause for animosity between Kurds and Israelis.
+In August 2026, Masrour Barzani stated that KRG has no relations with Israel.In light of Israel's conflict with the Arab countries, the Kurdistan Region has declared that there is no cause for animosity between Kurds and Israelis.
 In 2017, the Israeli government openly voiced support for the establishment of an independent Kurdish state.
 Relations between the two sides have been met with antisemitism and anti-Kurdish sentiment from the Arab League, Iran, and Turkey.